Your Genesys Blog Subscription has been confirmed!

 Tell me about your current customer experience or contact center setup.

-Luck: We’re leveraging Genesys Cloud CX to handle interactions between our customers and agents.
+Luck: We’re leveraging Genesys Cloud to handle interactions between our customers and agents.
 Over time, I envision that Genesys will be further integrated into our in-house built CRM to provide our staff with a 360 view of all customer interactions.

 What does CX mean to you?
 What’s your customer philosophy?